-The Containment and Monitoring Institute (CaMI) is a platform for development and performance validation of technologies intended for measurement, monitoring and containment of subsurface fluids, including carbon dioxide.
+The Containment and Monitoring Institute (CaMI), which has been established by Carbon Management Canada, is a platform for development and performance validation of technologies intended for measurement, monitoring and containment of subsurface fluids, including carbon dioxide (www.cmcghg.com).
+CaMI's Field Research Station (FRS#1), which is currently under development, will be a unique opportunity to develop, refine and calibrate monitoring systems and technologies.

-The program at CaMI's Field Research Station will inject small tonnages (up to 1000 tonnes per year) of CO2 into the shallow subsurface.
+The program at FRS#1 is designed to inject small tonnages (up to 1000 tonnes per year) of CO2 (possibly with small amounts of impurities such as CH4 or other tracers) into the shallow subsurface (depths <700 m below the surface).
 The injection targets are water-filled sandstones within Upper Cretaceous clastic reservoir formations, with overlying shales or mixed sand/shale sequences forming the cap rocks.